 Facebook: Bryson Moore

 Bryson is a husband, dad, entrepreneur, and creative soul.
 Somehow, he convinced his college sweetheart Mandy, a contributor for NHBO, to marry him and spend their lives finding adventure together.
 In 2014, they experienced their biggest adventure yet when they adopted their daughter, Lydia Grace, from China.
-Their next big adventure will be going back to China and adopting their son, Barrett.
+Their next big adventure was going back to China to adopt their son, Barrett.
 Becoming a dad through adoption has been on Bryson’s mind since he was 12 years old, when his family decided to open their home to foster care.
 His parents helped raise 18 foster children, along with 3 biological sons, and a handful of others who just needed a family for a while.
 Needless to say, there was rarely a dull moment.

 Facebook: Carrie McKean